kayzo1903/kayinc/README.md

-Kayinc is a company which based on selling cereals
+Kayinc is a company which based on selling  crops

 I created this project to improve my typescript skills and uses od contentsfull cnms form management of contents